smhassanerfani/si2022/tauraat/README.md

 ### Width Distribution
 The same statistical analysis was done for channel width.
 The histogram of channel width observations for 16 different site stations is shown in Figure 8.
-Compared with channel discharge, channel width distribution of different site stations does not follow same pattern.
+In comparison with channel discharge, channel width distribution of different site stations does not follow same pattern.
 In some cases (indicated by red squares), channel width distributions have more than one peak.

 <p align="center">
     <img width="100%" height="100%" src="https://github.com/smhassanerfani/si2022/blob/main/tauraat/data/tau_width_dist.png">
     Figure 8.
+The histogram of channel width observations for different site stations.
 </p>

 The frequency of best fitted distribution for channel width is shown in the Figure 9.
-This figure shows `cauchy` is the best fit for around 4000 of the site stations.
+This figure shows `cauchy` is the best fit for about 4,000 site stations.
 <p align="center">
     <img width="100%" height="100%" src="https://github.com/smhassanerfani/si2022/blob/main/tauraat/data/dist_freq_width.png">
     Figure 9.
 The frequency of best fitted distribution for channel width.
 </p>

+#### What Can Cause Such Multi-modal Distribution?
+Firs it should be mentioned that this type of distribution indicates that there are more than one group in the data.
+Thus, each distribution group can represent a specific hydrologic phenomenon:

+- Changing characteristics of streamflow over time (seasonality or chronologically).
+- Bankfull and overbank flow states.
+- Changing geometry over time (naturally or artificially).
+- Changing measurement locations in the field.
+- Measuring channel geometry and characteristics of streamflow for tributaries, instead of the main channel.